 In the movie Jonny Rico's and some of the other characters' nationalities have been significantly altered from the original novel.
 In Robert A. Heinlein's novel the story focuses on the first-person narrative of Juan "Jonnie" Rico, a son of a wealthy Filipino family who enlisted in to the Mobile Infantry--a highly futuristic military unit equipped with powered armor and an arsenal of advanced weaponry.
 In the movie, instead of an elite fighting force equipped with Powered Suits they are a conventional army armed with conventional weapons but apparently without armored vehicles, artillery, most heavy weapons and other vital equipment.

 This movie, along with RoboCop (1987), Basic Instinct (1992), Showgirls (1995) and Hollow Man (2000) is one of five separate movie franchises in which the first movie of their respected series (directed by Paul Verhoeven) were successful, but their respected sequels (not directed by Verhoeven) all either bombed at the box office or were released 'Direct-to-DVD'.

-Fort Ticonderoga is a real fort in upstate New York that was active during the mid 18th century.
-It was used during the 7-years war with the French and then again during the American Revolution against the British by American troops.
+Fort Ticonderoga is a real fort in upstate New York that was active during the 18th century.
+It was used by the British during the Seven Years War with the French and then again by American troops during the American Revolutionary War against the British.

 In the German version the news commentator you hear all the time was dubbed by Egon Hoegen.
 This results in additional comic relief because he is the man who, with his rather dry and sarcastic voice, narrates every episode of Der 7.
 Sinn (1966) (a very well known traffic education show).